FreeLanguageTools/vocabsieve/README.md

 ## API documentation
 If you want to leverage ssmtool to build your own plugins, you can refer to the [API Documentation](API.md)

-## Future plans
-This program is still at an early stage.
-More features will be added soon.

-Current plans include:
-- Chinese word segmentation
-- Auto-selecting the most difficult words
-- Usage graphs

 ## Feedback
 You are welcome to report bugs, suggest features/enhancements, or ask for clarifications by opening a GitHub issue.